cse110-sp24-group19/cse110-sp24-group19/admin/meetings/050624-pitch-review.md

      - Nik: be mindful about visual elements - tend to take the longest based on experience
      - David: notes from Thursday are represented here
 2. Vote on ideas for the reward system
+3. Chat about UI
+     - Miro board
+     - Home page with tree

 ## Decisions